 Is every tick bite dangerous?
 Does every tick bite make me sick?
 What are the Symptoms of a tick-transmitted disease?
 The most important answers about when to worry about a tick bite.

 The bite of a tick may become more than just a small bite wound if it gets infected or worse if the tick transmits bacteria that cause Lyme disease or another tick-borne disease.

 What diseases are transmitted by ticks??

 There are several other viral diseases that can be transmitted by tick bites.
-They are very dangerous and can sometimes fatal.
+These are not to be underestimated, some of them can even be fatal if left untreated.

 Symptoms of infection after a tick bite – go and see a doctor!

 - Muscle aches